ccverak/carloscastellanos.dev/content/posts/2020-07-01-some-ideas-on-how-to-write-readable-code.md

 - Understanding of the problem
 - How the code transmits its intent

 After the basics that should be taken for granted such as programming essentials and programming language knowledge, business domain and the problem take special importance.
-As you may know it is not only about using good variable names, you should ask yourself how your code expresses the connections between the business domain and the solution of the problem, so it's easier read by others.
+As you may know it is not only about using good variable names, you should ask yourself how your code expresses the connections between the business domain and the solution of the problem, so it's easier to understand by others.

 Here is Conceptual Compression can help, let's see how.